stfc/PSyclone/doc/user_guide/introduction_to_psykal.rst

 The Algorithm layer is responsible for providing a high-level description of the algorithm that the scientist wants to run.
-This layer operates on full fields and includes calls to kernel routines and built-in operations.
+This layer operates on full fields and includes calls to kernel and built-in operations.

-The Kernel layer contains the actual implementation of the code kernels as functors.
+The Kernel layer contains the actual implementation of the kernels as functors.
-These functors implement a method that operates on individual sections of the fields, which can be a set of elements, a vertical column, or a set of vertical columns depending on the specific kernel.
-The kernel also specifies metadata that describe the data dependencies between different kernels.
+Each functor implements a method that operates on individual sections of the fields, which can be a set of elements, a vertical column, or a set of vertical columns depending on the specific kernel, and also specifies metadata that describe the data dependencies between different kernels.
+Bult-ins are similar to kernels but are provided by the PSyclone infrastructure itself.

 The PSy layer acts as a bridge between the algorithm and kernel layers.
 It is responsible of enabling concurrent execution of kernels and to choose the optimal